open-resources/dash_curriculum/_sources/part2/chapter7.md

 ### Iterrows and Try-Except

 There are several non-numeric values that we'd like to drop from the dataset.
 First we need to `iterate` through each row in the dataframe with `iterrows()`.
-Then we'll use Python's [try-expect](https://www.geeksforgeeks.org/python-try-except/) logic test if the row has valid `float` data.
+Then we'll use Python's [try-expect](https://www.geeksforgeeks.org/python-try-except/) logic test if the row has valid `float` data:

 ```python
 import pandas as pd